ccgilroy/ma-thesis/doc/asa_draft/05_results.md

 Do these neighborhoods systematically differ from their contexts?
 Yes.
 They are whiter, more male, more educated, and less married.
 All of this conforms to our expectations and preconceptions for gay neighborhoods.

+What exactly this means varies.
+Counties are clustered tightly at a little under 50% male; gay neighborhoods range from 50% to 60% male.
+By contrast, there is much more heterogeneity in how white a county and its corresponding gay neighborhoods are.

 ## Model results

 [put a sad note here about running out of time]